basho/spark-riak-connector/docs/using-connector.md

 * ```[(time >= 90000 AND time < 110000), (time >= 110000 AND time < 130000)]```
 * ```[(time >= 130000 AND time < 150000), (time >= 150000 AND time < 170000)]```
 * ```[(time >= 170000 AND time < 190000), (time >= 190000 AND time < 210000)]```

-Not providing the `spark.riak.partitioning.ts-range-field-name` property will default to having a single partition with initial query.

 NOTE: All data from each subrange will be loaded at once.
 Paginated reads are not yet implemented.